dimagi/commcare-cloud/docs/commcare-cloud/deploy-branches.md

 Once the branch has been built you can deploy it using the normal deploy workflow and either specifying the branch via `--commcare-rev` or by setting `default_branch` in `<env>/fab-settings.yml`.

+If you are using multiple repositories you can override the default branch for additional repositories by passing arguments names as follows: `--{repository name}-rev`

 ## Conflict Resolution

 First, determine where the conflict lies.